Cynthia de la Vega

-Cynthia Alejandra de la Vega Oates (born September 28, 1991) is a Mexican beauty queen and the 2010 Nuestra Belleza Mundo México titleholder.
+Cynthia Alejandra de la Vega Oates (born 28 September 1991) is a Mexican model and beauty Queen.

+Biography

-A native of Nuevo León, Cynthia de la Vega was chosen to represent her country in the 61st Miss World pageant in 2011 during the 2010 edition of Nuestra Belleza México, held September 25, 2010 in Saltillo, Coahuila.
-The pageant was won by Jalisco's Karin Ontiveros.
+A native of San Pedro Garza García, Nuevo León, Cynthia was chosen to represent her country in the 61st Miss World pageant in 2011 during the 17th edition of Nuestra Belleza México, held September 25, 2010 in Saltillo, Coahuila.
+The pageant was won by Jalisco's Karin Ontiveros of Jalisco.
 De la Vega was crowned Nuestra Belleza Mundo México by the outgoing titleholder Anabel Solís.
 She previously won the Elite Model Look contest of Mexico in 2008 and subsequently participated in the international final, held in Sanya, China on November 1 of that year.
 She was dethroned on July 13, 2011, for not fulfilling functions as the current reigning queen and was replaced by Gabriela Palacio of Aguascalientes.

-She is the second national titleholder to be dethroned in the history of Nuestra Belleza México.
+5 years later, she was announced as Miss Supranational Mexico by the former director of Miss Mexico the late Hugo Castellanos.
+De la Vega representing Mexico at the 8th edition of Miss Supranational scheduled for 02 December, 2016 at the Krynica-Zdroj, Poland who finished in the Top 25.